-The calculation of the indices is based on bid prices.
-New securities are included in the indices at their respective ask prices when they enter the index family.
-If no price can be established for a particular security, the index continues to be calculated based on the last available price.
+The calculation of the index is based on the respective prices for the individual markets, hedged in USD.
+For the CNY and SGD portion of the index, the calculation is based on the closing prices.
+For the USD portion of the index the calculation is based on the Asian end-of day bid prices.
+New USD and SGD securities are included in the index at their respective ask prices when they enter the index.

+In the event that no price can be established for a particular security, the index continues to be calculated based on the last available price.
 This might be the case in periods of market stress, or disruption as well as in illiquid or fragmented markets.
-If the required inputs become impossible to obtain, S&P DJI may consult market participants prior to the next rebalancing date.
-Decisions are made publicly available on a timely basis and S&P DJI may refer back to previous cases.